sid-gs/sid-gs.github.io/_pages/about.md

 ## News
 <!-- - Our lab is looking to recruit PhD students!
 Please see our [Recruitment Flyer](./../files/flyer.pdf) -->
-- We are looking to recruit a PhD student and a Postdoctoral scholar to work on compressible reactive flows.
+- We are looking to recruit a PhD student to work on compressible reactive flows.

 <!--